-If all of the bonds of a Series cease to be outstanding, then the aggregate DSRR is reduced by the DSRR attributable to that Series of bonds.
-As of June 30, 2013, only the State of Wisconsin Transportation Revenue Bonds, 2002 Series A and 2003 Series A have individual DSRRs.
-As of July 2, 2013, Transportation Revenue Bonds, 2002 Series A are no longer outstanding and the aggregate DSRR is reduced to \$9,093,000.
-In addition, portions of the Transportation Revenue Bonds, 2003 Series A have been defeased, and upon discharge of the remainder of these bonds (currently expected to occur on July 1, 2014), the aggregate DSRR is expected to be reduced to \$0.
+If all of the bonds of a Series cease to be outstanding, the aggregate DSRR is reduced by the DSRR attributable to that Series of bonds.
+As of June 30, 2014, only the State of Wisconsin Transportation Revenue Bonds, 2003 Series A have a DSRR.
+Portions of the Transportation Revenue Bonds, 2003 Series A have been defeased, and upon discharge of the remainder of these bonds on July 1, 2014, the aggregate DSRR is reduced to \$0.